Stefan-Rankovic/nix-hyprland/README.md

 They do not exist inside this project.
 I simply see no need in implementing them, as I don't see where they would be used.
-They can only be used to push a one-time notification, as `if` blocks don't exist either (I'm not sure if they're even supported in Hyprland itself).
-And there are various better methods to do that.
+They can only be used to push a one-time notification, because `if` blocks don't exist either (I'm not sure if they're even supported in Hyprland itself).
+And there are various better methods to do that (notification managers).
 The only use case I see for them is as a keybind effect, but that's taken care of by the [`raw_lua` dispatcher](#raw-lua).
 In any case you're better using a notification manager (even said on the [wiki](https://wiki.hypr.land/Configuring/Advanced-and-Cool/Notifications/) note).